lordslair/untappd-map/README.md

  - New types of maps
  - lighter container (empty it weights ~175M)
- - logs accessible from outside the conteiner (docker logs stuff)
+ - logs accessible from outside the container (docker logs stuff)
  - /data accessible from outside the container (docker volume stuff)

 ### Useful stuff